stathwang/Clustering-Burger-King-Menu/README.md

----
-output: html_document
----
-# bk_menu
-Clustering Burger King Menu
+# Clustering Burger King Menu

 Clustering is an unsupervised learning technique to find structure in data; informally, it is a way to find natural groupings among objects of interest.
 Here I use various clustering techniques to cluster Burger King menu items based on their nutritional values such as K-Means and Hierarchical Clustering, Dirichlet Process Mixture Model-Based Clustering, Spectral Clustering and Graph-Based Community Detection with Infomap.